openHPI/TeachingTeamGuidelines/docs/features/coursemanagement/studentsubmissions.md

 *Fig. On this page, you can allow an additional attempt to the selected participant*
 <br>

-### Teaching staff are advised to consult the teaching team administrator before awarding any additional points or attempts.
+### Teaching staff are advised to consult the platform administrator before awarding any additional points or attempts.